I'm a process engineer and project leader.

 Diagnose before you build

-Before AtriumX, I spent nearly six years at Intel as a process and equipment engineer, diagnosing production constraints, mapping failure modes, and building systems that worked under pressure.
-Then I made a deliberate bet: I left a stable engineering career to pursue an MSc in International Project Management at ESCP Business School in Paris, one of Europe's top business schools, graduating with distinction.
-I'm also a certified Project Management Professional (PMP) through PMI.
-That combination of deep technical rigour, formal project management discipline, and real-world operational leadership is what I bring to every engagement.
+Before AtriumX, I spent nearly six years at Intel as a process and equipment engineer: diagnosing production constraints, mapping failure modes, and building systems that had to work under pressure.
+Then I made a deliberate bet and left that career for an MSc in International Project Management at ESCP in Paris, graduating with distinction.

-I started AtriumX to bring that same thinking home.
-Malaysian SMEs are running operations that deserve better systems — but most automation services are either too expensive, too generic, or built by people who've never had to make something work in a messy, real-world environment.
+AtriumX brings that thinking home.
+Malaysian SMEs are running operations that deserve better systems, but most automation services are too expensive, too generic, or built by people who have never made something work in a messy, real-world environment.
 I have.
-And I work directly with every client — no sales team, no junior consultants, no handoffs.
+The first AtriumX system is live today, running a multi-branch grocery chain in Penang, and I work directly with every client: the person who maps your operation is the same person who builds the system and answers the phone after it ships.

 Diagnose before you build